 - Wearing non-powdered vinyl gloves – Wearing disposable gloves is a great way to protect you from getting salmonella and it protects the frog from harmful toxins that may be on your skin.
 Powder-free gloves are preferred & you can pick these up online for very cheap.

 Once your hands are wet and you’re ready to handle the frog, place your thumb on the back of the frog, just below its head.
 Scoop up the frog with your fingers around the torso.
 The frog or toad should be laying on your fingers while your thumb is holding them gently in place.

 Alternatively, your thumb can be placed under the frog while your pointer and index finger gently hold pressure on the back of the frog.
 Apply slight pressure to keep the frog from escaping but don’t squeeze too hard.

-Another way to catch your frog and avoid contact all-together is by using a small aquarium net or disposable utensils.
+Another way to catch your frog and avoid contact altogether is by using a small aquarium net.
 A 6-inch fish net will suffice for catching most amphibians.
 If that’s too small, you can opt for using a larger dip net.

 When you’re finished handling your frog, you always need to wash your hands with antibacterial soap.
 Even if you wore gloves, I suggest you go the extra mile and wash thoroughly.
 Frogs, as I mentioned already, can carry salmonella germs so be safe and clean up.